 Kate Ceberano in concert has almost nothing to do with this article however you can bet both the wonderful bassist and Kate have had a lot of coaching and performance opportunities.
 And I just loved their performance and the photo.

 Coaching and counselling opportunities have provided both professional highlights and disappointments.
 Some opportunities were specifically commissioned while others just occurred within or around ongoing consulting work.
 Early cases that motivated and changed me were mainly the second type and usually when there was sufficient time.
 The following is one of the earliest I remember well.
 I was involved in a restructuring initiative and temporarily had line responsibility.

 Innovation (Innovative): The successful application of a new and or improved method or technology to meet a requirement, articulated or not.
 What leaders want more of, while rationing the permission to do it.
-Also a term that will appear and be used somewhere within the job description, job application and an interview – probably more than once.
+Also, a term that will appear, and be used somewhere within a job description, job application, and an interview – probably more than once.
 The scale of innovation will not defined.
 It may be incrementally small or transformationally large.
 A ‘large‘ innovation is likely to lead to a waterfall of smaller innovations.
 Mimicry is a common form of innovation – applying a known idea but in a new setting.
-Mimicry is almost hard wired into us and is one of our earliest learning strategies.
+Mimicry is almost hard-wired into us and is one of our earliest learning strategies.

 Failed innovation will optionally be referred to as a lesson or just as likely, reckless experimentation, incompetence, unnecessary risk-taking or some other term that can be career limiting.
 Risk taking is inherent to most innovations.